Cross country totals six new runners before 2015 season begins

 Blue Demons Stress Team Concept in Building Towards BIG EAST Championships

 The greatest sprinter in DePaul history, Dave Dopek was named head coach of the track and field programs on July 13, 2010 and was named head coach of the cross country program in early January of 2011.
-He enters his 18th season on the track and field staff in 2012-13 and histhird heading up that program and his second as cross country head coach.
+He enters his 20th season on the track and field staff in 2014-15 and his fifth heading up that program and his fourth as cross country head coach.

 Dopek's impact on the program was in evidence during the 2012 track season.
 Tim Nedow qualified for the NCAA Indoor Track & Field Championships in the shot put.
 In the outdoor season, Matt Babicz qualified for the NCAA Track & Field Championships in the shot put while Melissa Fraser and Alana Kovacs qualified in the javelin throw.